ryuichiokubo/Shogi/README.md

 - For AI, enough to calculate one step ahead but should be easy to extend and adaptable to any rules

 - SVG: object tag didn't work with other HTML elements... using img tag instead

+- Or no server ... use web worker